FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Problem Statement

 \textbf{Bottleneck 2: Causal Mask Deficit in Structured Data.} Unlike tokens in natural language, samples in a structured dataset do not possess an intrinsic temporal ordering, and their representation should therefore be permutation-invariant.
 Sequential SSMs, however, process inputs in a strictly ordered manner and implicitly impose a lower-triangular causal mask over the sequence.
 When structured samples are arranged in an arbitrary order, this artificial causality restricts information flow and prevents early-indexed samples from accessing forward contextual information.
 As a result, the model cannot fully capture global relationships across samples, leading to biased and sub-optimal representations.

-\subsection{Objective of FEAT}
+\subsection{Objective of \texttt{FEAT}}

-FEAT aims to learn a zero-shot in-context foundation model with linear complexity for massive structured sequences.
+\texttt{FEAT} aims to learn a zero-shot in-context FM with linear complexity for massive structured sequences.
 Its objective is to learn a mapping function $f_{\theta}$ that predicts the label distribution of unlabeled samples from labeled in-context examples, while requiring no task-specific parameter updates during inference.
-Different from existing Transformer-based structured-data foundation models, FEAT is developed to break the $\mathcal{O}_{attn} = \mathcal{O}(N^2 \cdot D \cdot d)$ memory wall induced by full self-attention.
-Different from standard linear sequence models, FEAT is further designed to avoid two key bottlenecks in structured sequence modeling: excessive hidden-state compression, which limits long-range information preservation, and artificial unidirectional ordering, which violates the permutation-invariant nature of structured data.
-In this way, FEAT seeks to provide a zero-shot ICL model that scales linearly with the number of samples, preserves global cross-sample dependencies, and supports multiple downstream tabular prediction tasks.
+Different from existing Transformer-based SFMs~\cite{hollmann2025accurate, zhang2025limix}, \texttt{FEAT} is developed to break the $\mathcal{O}_{attn} = \mathcal{O}(N^2 \cdot D \cdot d)$ memory wall induced by full self-attention.
+Different from standard linear sequence models, \texttt{FEAT} is further designed to avoid two key bottlenecks in structured sequence modeling: excessive hidden-state compression, which limits long-range information preservation, and artificial unidirectional ordering, which violates the permutation-invariant nature of structured data.
+In this way, \texttt{FEAT} seeks to provide a zero-shot ICL model that scales linearly with the number of samples, preserves global cross-sample dependencies, and supports multiple downstream tabular tasks.